-A big reason for going to the island of Hvar, surrounded by the brilliantly blue Adriatic, is to explore its many beaches.
-From popular stretches within easy reach of town, to pine-backed secluded coves, Hvar has you covered when it comes to beaches.
+Any trip to the Croatian island of Hvar, surrounded by the brilliantly blue Adriatic, should make ample time to explore its many beaches.
+From popular stretches within easy reach of town to pine-backed secluded coves, Hvar has you covered when it comes to beaches.

-Whether it’s well-equipped beaches with bars and restaurants or tranquil bays where all you can hear is the sound of the waves, Hvar’s diverse seaside offering will undoubtedly meet your sunbathing and swimming needs.
-From party beaches like Carpe Diem, to more secluded options such as Pokonji Dol Beach, and nudist spots including Amo Beach on the nearby island of Jerolim, you’ll have plenty of choice when it comes to which beach(es) to explore.
-To jet around the island and see as many beaches as possible, consider renting a scooter, but remember that some of the area’s most spectacular beaches are a boat ride away.
+Whether it’s well-equipped beaches with bars and restaurants or tranquil bays with nothing but sea and sand, Hvar’s diverse seaside offering will undoubtedly meet your sunbathing and swimming needs.
+From party beaches like Carpe Diem, to more secluded options such as Pokonji Dol Beach, and nudist spots including Amo Beach on the nearby island of Jerolim, there’s plenty of choice.

-Pro tip: as with many Croatian beaches, beaches on Hvar tend to be rocky rather than sandy, so be sure to bring along a good pair of beach or water shoes – or pick up some when you arrive in Hvar.
+Pro tip: like many Croatian beaches, beaches on Hvar tend to be quite rocky, so be sure to bring along a good pair of beach or water shoes.
 For extra comfort, you may want to put a foam yoga mat underneath your beach towel in case no lounge chairs or sunbeds are available.

 Beaches on Hvar